shikhirsingh/Lsh4Text/README.md

-# Lsh4Text - A Java Implementation of the Locality sensitive hashing algorithm for text
+# Lsh4Text - A Java Implementation of the Locality Sensitive Hashing(LSH) algorithm; Find similar text documents fast

-This library makes is simple to use [LSH](https://medium.com/engineering-brainly/locality-sensitive-hashing-explained-304eb39291e4) (Locality sensitive hashing) for text documents.
-[Locality Sensitive Hashing](https://medium.com/engineering-brainly/locality-sensitive-hashing-explained-304eb39291e4) is a probabilistic algorithm to find similar documents without scanning each documents one by one to determine if they are similar.
+This library makes is simple to use [LSH](https://medium.com/engineering-brainly/locality-sensitive-hashing-explained-304eb39291e4) (Locality sensitive hashing) for finding similar text documents very quickly.
+[Locality Sensitive Hashing](https://medium.com/engineering-brainly/locality-sensitive-hashing-explained-304eb39291e4) is a probabilistic algorithm which is used find similar documents without checking each documents one by one to determine if they are similar.

 **Author**